keyboard_arrow_up

 Charge

-The amount of material needed to fill a mold during a single cycle.
+The precise amount of material required to completely fill a mold during a single injection molding cycle.

 Cooling Channels